demoray/retry-cli/README.md

 $
 ```

-With a duration of a half second between tries, increasing following a Fibonacci (default delay method)
+With a duration of a half second between tries, increasing following a Fibonacci sequence (default delay method)
 ```console
 $ time retry --duration 50 false
 failed, retrying...